Is there a file to send my healthcare provider on ICP? I need medical referenced journals & articles!

 ALT and AST may rise before or after bile acids.
 The ALT is the key indicator.
-Liver Functions are only elevated in some women with Intrahepatic Cholestasis of Pregnancy, and when they are elevated it can be before Bile Acids are elevated or after.
-Note: Davis et al asserted that alanine aminotransferase (ALT) is the most sensitive of the conventional liver tests for diagnosis of ICP in the presence of pruritus without a rash.
-Palma et al also used ALT and AST values greater than 40 IU/L as partial criteria for the diagnosis of ICP.
+Liver enzymes are only elevated in 60% of women with Intrahepatic Cholestasis of Pregnancy, and when they are elevated it can be before Bile Acids are elevated or after.
+Alanine aminotransferase (ALT) is the most sensitive of the conventional liver tests for diagnosis of ICP in the presence of itching without a rash.

 My bile acid blood tests are normal with treatment of the medicine Urso– Should I still be delivered early?

 Early delivery is part of the active management of ICP due to the risks.
 The risks to the baby rises dramatically in the last few weeks of pregnancy with ICP.
 If the itch continues and blood work is normal because of the medicine Ursodeoxycholic Acid (Urso) to treat ICP was prescribed; the following needs to be taken into consideration.
 The bile acid test results take several days to receive from most labs.
 Both the patient and healthcare provider need to make a decision based on the particular ICP case & factors.
-Although the prescribed medication UDCA-Ursodeoxycholic acid has brought bile acids back down to normal or at least to under 40 micromol/L. Keep in mind, the fact that based on research, the link to bile acids being the cause of stillbirth, health care specialists take the side of caution even when the bloods levels are normal and choose to deliver the baby by week 37.
-Bile acids are subject to sudden increases and marked increases in the last weeks of pregnancy.
+Bile acids are subject to increases and fluctuations.
+In most cases, delivery will occur at 36-37+0 weeks gestation as recommended by the (American College of Obstetrics and Gynecology) recommends delivery at 36+0 to 37+0, by committee opinion published in February, 2019.
+In some cases, when Intrahepatic Cholestasis of Pregnancy is not well-controlled, providers may choose to deliver even earlier such as women with bile acids of 100 μmol/L.

 How is Intrahepatic Cholestasis of Pregnancy (ICP) treated?